CONSUMER PROPOSAL

 4- Meeting of creditors, if applicable

-5- Counselling sessions
+5- Counseling sessions

 6- Certificate of completion